 The following accounts of the appearances of the Angel and of the Blessed Virgin are based on Sister Lucia’s Memoirs, ‘Fatima In Lucia’s Own Words’, published by the Postulation Centre, Fatima, Portugal, 1976.
 All direct quotations are taken from this work.
 These Memoirs came about almost ‘by accident’.

-In 1935, the body of little Jacinta had been exhumed and found to be incorrupt.
-The Bishop of Leiria had sent Lucia a photograph of the body, and in return he received a letter from Lucia which noted her conviction that Jacinta displayed great sanctity, particularly remarkable in one so young.
+In 1935, as part of the investigation into the holiness of little Jacinta, her body had been exhumed and found to be incorrupt.
+The Bishop of Leiria had sent Lucia a photograph of the body; in return, he received a letter from Lucia which noted her conviction that Jacinta displayed great sanctity, particularly remarkable in one so young.
 This set the Bishop thinking – what else could Lucia reveal about her little cousins, and about the remarkable revelations at Fatima, which had received the full approbation of the Church five years beforehand, in 1930?
 Indeed, the Portuguese hierarchy considered the revelations of Fatima important enough to act decisively end explicitly in response to them – in 1931, the Portuguese Bishops consecrated all of Portugal to the Immaculate Heart of Mary.